|Home|||||Artistic statement / Bio|||||Gallery|||||Exhibitions|||||Events|||||Links|||||Contact|

 Roger Sutcliffe is a Nepean-based artist who has painted for a number of years in oils and acrylics.
 He has completed credit courses and workshops at Ottawa School of Art and Fleming College (Haliburton Campus).

-He received the David and Nicole Henderson Fine Arts Award 2016 from the Ottawa School of Art.
+He received the David and Nicole Henderson Fine Arts Award (2016) and the Ted Marshall Memorial Award (2017).

 A recurring theme in his work is that he strives to capture the impact of the subject, allowing the viewer to share his feelings and experiences.
 Encouraged by John Leonard RCA, his influences include inspiration from artists such as Gerhard Richter, Richard Diebenkorn, Lyonel Feininger, Anthony Whishaw and Bill Jacklin.